M-Shehu/promises/README.md

-# promises
+# Promises

-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+## Project Description
+This is a repo to practice callbacks, promises, Promise.all and async functions.